-There has been an increasing tendency for the Canadian public to people and over ship Line, while the recipe for tortiere, one of our few truly Canadian dishes, is a prize-winning one acquired from a lady in Quebec.
+The recipes for many of these unusual dishes come from Miss Chapman's own library of cookbooks from all nations.
+Others have been picked up on her extensive travels.
+The recipe for the wonderful, savory Italian meat balls, for instance, was presented to her by the chef of the Grimbaldi Siosa Steamship Line, while the recipe for tortiere, one of our few truly Canadian dishes, is a prize-winning one acquired from a lady in Quebec.